22 Jul Five Steps to Address Failure to Rescue

 InsightIQ is an FDA-cleared, web-native software that uses continuous, smart bedside monitoring that empowers clinical teams to identify at-risk patients and efficiently comply with established clinical guidelines.
 The InsightIQ software can meet the needs of a wide range of hospital systems and departments to help your team optimize clinical workflow and responses, thereby reducing click fatigue and the length of hospitalization while contributing to improved patient outcomes.

 DECISIO is a Texas-based company with deep expertise in the health care industry and information technology.
-Our software experts work alongside clinicians and administrators to provide a framework for developing unique programs to address specific FTR situations and improve patient outcomes.
+Our software experts work alongside clinicians and administrators to provide a framework for developing unique programs to address specific FTR situation.

 Learn more about InsightIQ and DECISIO’s suite of products at: https://www.decisiohealth.com